amandakoster/pokedex/README.md

 # PokeDex
 Welcome to my first ever PokeDex!
-I sent ~ 6 hours on this project.
+I spent ~ 6 hours on this project.
 Below you will find npm commands to run the code locally, a link to the deployed site on Heroku and a link to the repo on GitHub.
-Given more time I would add the following:

-### Functionality:
-* refactor 2 API calls into 1 for speed.
-* refactor App.js functionality into separate components.
-There is a lot of functionality in the App.js, not allowing for reusable components which is a benefit of React.js
-* incorporate provided Pokeman API library, may have saved time.
-* keep playing with this!

-### Features:
-* list up 3 characteristics for each Pokemon 'card'
-* add ways to filter these characteristics in the header
-* upon searching a Pokemon, have an image of the Pokemon appear along with its abilities or other characteristics
-* clickable, animated 'cards' that link to a detail page for each Pokemon
-* modify the design to accommodate this additional data

 ### A simple single page site that will allow users to find and explore content from the Pokemon API, https://pokeapi.co/